 Joyce : “I wanted to show fierceness and chic elegance all in one.”

 Perth designer Sandra Rives of Red Opium collaborated with Noongar artists Peter Farmer and Kylie Graham on the Chirriger Aboriginal collection.
 They agreed that they’d like their maxi-length one shoulder dress to be modeled by Keana alongside a pug.
 Then again, why shoot with one pug when you can celebrate with six busy little characters?
 Meet Henry, Lola, Dakota and Shelby who are all Australian Champions.
 Also appearing are cute black pugs, Latifah and Kaisha who are also show dogs.

-Sandra :”As a lover of dogs and a dog owner myself I absolutely love these fabulous and very original photos of my design with the pugs!
+Sandra :”As a lover of dogs and a dog owner myself I absolutely loved this idea.
 Being Chinese myself this really resonated with me.
 What can I say, I loved it!”

 Peter: “I’m immensely proud of this collection with Sandra and Kylie.
 In the Year of the Dog, none are more cute or social than the pug.
-These wonderful shots are lifting us to be as social as our canine friends.
 Happy Chinese New Year!”

 Millicent Elizabeth designer Tiffany Stuckey from Adelaide paused for a moment, then came up with the perfect pooch to model along side Anna Enriquez wearing her silk black slip dress “Radiance” – a Dalmatian.
 Enter Marcus, an exceptional match and a pure bred Australian Champion.

 Tiffany: “I love the Damatian, helping to capture the modern woman’s understated effortless elegance.”